dackerjames/microrobot_library/README.md

 # microrobot_library

 This is a set of programs to aid in MEMS microrobot design and layout.
+They are not specific to any one project and are intended to be flexible enough for multiple applications (e.g., different microfabrication recipes).

 ## Layout Generation